Comprehensive Dental Hygiene

 LASER ASSISTED PERIODONTAL THERAPY

 Laser Assisted Periodontal Therapy is a procedure in which thermal, light energy is emitted through a small, fiber optic tip between the teeth and the gums.
-This energy vaporizes the harmful bacteria at or below the gum-line and removes the infection.
+This energy vaporizes the harmful bacteria at or below the gum line and removes the infection.

 Active periodontal disease is a result of this bacterial infection causing a breakdown of the gums and bone surrounding the teeth.
 Typically the infected, diseased tissue is removed with a procedure called curettage during gum therapy.
 It is a non-surgical, conservative procedure performed by your dental hygienist, using a local anesthetic.

 Research shows that incorporating the use of the laser into gum therapy procedures “can produce an earlier and greater improvement in gingival health”, and “these applications can be used to improve periodontal wound healing”.
-The thermal energy produced by the diode laser stimulates circulation and formation of collagen fibers while reducing inflammation and bleeding.
+The thermal energy produced by the diode laser stimulates circulation and the formation of collagen fibers while reducing inflammation and bleeding.

 There are no known side effects to incorporating the laser into gum therapy.
 Most patients report no discomfort during or after the use of the laser.
 Local anesthetic is utilized for most laser assisted periodontal therapies.
 It is also recommended to apply vitamin E oil following the therapy to provide a lubricant barrier and additionally promote healing.